 Upon receipt of the final package sent by the ALN, the OTSG reviews the submitted Compact, FA, and any attachments to prepare them for the Director’s signature, and the OFA validates the amounts and certifies the availability of HQ Tribal Shares.
 The complete package is forwarded to the IHS Director (or a designee) for review and signature, provided that no outstanding issues delay or prevent signature.
 Once the Compact and FA have been signed by both parties, they become legally binding and enforceable agreements.

+Insert a timeframe here.

 A signed Compact and FA are necessary for the payment process to begin, but signed documents are not all that is necessary.
 In order for payments to be authorized, (1) Congress must pass an appropriations act or continuing resolution, (2) the Office of Management and Budget (OMB) must apportion the funding among Federal agencies, and (3) the IHS Headquarters OFA must subdivide the funding.
 Then the OTSG authorizes the payment documents in accordance with the most recent FA.
 The payment documents are signed by the OTSG Financial Analyst, OFA, and the OTSG Director, and the payment documents are sent to the Area Finance Office and ALN, posted to the OTSG database, and sent to the Tribe.
 The Area Finance Office obligates the funds and transmits the payment to the US Department of the Treasury.
 The US Department of the Treasury then sends the funds to the Tribe’s financial institution.

 Negotiation Process Evaluation